 Where applicable, the nominal range of lights intended for the guidance of shipping by day;

 Nomograms permitting mariners to estimate the luminous range of lights intended for the guidance of shipping by day or by night as a function of their nominal range and the prevailing meteorological visibility.

+that the intensity used for range calculation takes into account the influence of the flash character and profile (effective intensity);

+that the calculation takes into account a service condition factor;

+that the geographical range of a light is always larger than the luminous range.

 LUMINOUS RANGE FOR NIGHT TIME